ssvlabs/SIPs/sips/network_topology.md

 ## Drawbacks

 - A bigger number of nodes in a topic increases the reliability of a node receiving a published message by propagation in the network.
 For example, two geographically distant nodes may have connection problems and intermediary nodes may help propagate a message.
 - Usually, more nodes in a network (or topic) represent a stronger defense against attacks.
-However, the model indirectly reduces the number of operators in topics, which is understood to be a trade-off of this approach.
+However, the model indirectly reduces the number of operators in some topics, which is understood to be a trade-off of this approach.